Regional 2 South West: 2024–25

+Participating teams and location

 Seven of the teams are from Devon, while Somerset has three clubs and Cornwall two clubs.
 Nine of last years teams participated in this season's competition, Sidmouth were promoted to Regional 1 South West while Chard and Burham-on-Sea were relegated to Counties 1 Western North.

 The new teams were Okehampton relegated from Regional 1 South West, Tiverton promoted from Counties 1 Western West and Winscombe on a level transfer from Regional 2 Severn.